 By transforming your editorial calendar into a series of content campaigns, you’ll be able to nurture and build an audience around a particular subject and then make them an offer.
 After all you’re creating and publishing anyways – it may as well be done in a way to grow your business and boost profits.

 What is the content campaign method?

 The content campaign method has two phases – the pre-offer phase and offer phase.
-These campaigns typically run about 6 weeks with 4 weeks being for the pre-offer and the 2 final weeks for the offer phase.
+These campaigns typically run about 5 weeks with 4 weeks being for the pre-offer and the 1 week for the offer phase.